NoahJGersh/Wormhole/README.md

 ## Current Features

-Draws a basic tunnel according to hard-coded constraints:
+Draws a large tunnel **(read: intensive)** according to hard-coded constraints:
-- Diameter
+- Diameter (40)
-- Vertex Variance
+- Vertex Variance (0.1)
     - The distance a vertex is allowed to stray from the tunnel's center.
 Stays along its current angle.
-- Ring Subdivisions
+- Ring Subdivisions (1000)
     - The number of edges around the tunnel (joining points)
-- Tunnel Subdivisions
+- Tunnel Subdivisions (1000)
     - The number of edges along the tunnel (joining rings)
 - Colors
     - A list of colors to interpolate across the tunnel

+User has some options:
+- Camera selection
+    - Access to an orthographic camera and a perspective camera, which are uniquely modifiable.
+- Draw selection
+    - Toggle between wireframe and triangle draw methods.
+- Color toggle
+    - Toggle between per-vertex color and colorless (white only) drawing.
+- Rotation toggle
+    - Toggle automatic model rotation.

-Currently in its third iteration.
-Orbit controls are currently implemented, with auto-orbit enabled.
+Currently in its fourth iteration.
+Orbit controls are currently implemented, granting orbit, pan, and zoom capabilities for either camera.
+Model rotates by default.
-Tunnel colors are randomized, with 5 evenly spaced across the model.
+Tunnel colors are randomized, with 2 interpolated across the length.

 ### Known Issues